Electric Field Sensing via Rydberg Electromagnetically Induced Transparency Using Zeeman and Stark Effects: Discussion

-The lowest frequency detection of Rydberg atomic electrometry is limited by the recovery time of the shielding.
-The recovery time is the time that free charges redistribute the glass surface to maintain equal potential on the conductive surface when an external electric field is applied.
-We further investigate the parameters that govern the recovery time.
-First, we adjust the E-field strength under the probe and coupling powers of 0.16 and 13.8 mW.
-The extracted recovery times are shown in Fig.~\ref{fig: recovery}(a), and they can be fitted by a growth logistic function, $\frac{t_{sat}}{1+e^{-(E-E_0)/\tau_E}}$.
-Based on the growth behavior, it appears that the electron concentration increases as the electric field strength increases, leading to an interplay between carrier generation, mobility, and interactions in response to external fields.
-Mobility refers to how easily electrons can move through the glass surface when subjected to an electric field.
-The presence of a strong electric field can enhance the mobility of charge carriers, allowing them to move more easily through the material, leading to more efficient charge transport and accumulation.
-The application of a strong electric field prolongs the recovery time due to significant energy level shifts and disturbances to the internal electric field.
-The scaling factor $\tau_E$ denotes the average electric field strength, influencing the logistic growth rate or the steepness of the curve.
-Smaller values of $\tau_E$ imply that a smaller change in the electric field is required to increase the charge number.
-The red-open circles and blue-solid circles in Fig.~\ref{fig: recovery}(a) are the recovery times at the positive and negative electric field transition, respectively.
-The values of $\tau_E$ are 1.8 V/cm and 2.0 V/cm for the red and blue data, respectively.
-According to the measurements, the ratio of the recovery times between positive and negative E fields was approximately 1.5, likely attributed to an inhomogeneous E field generated by the electrodes.
-This has been confirmed by exchanging the direction of E field in space.
-Thus, we will only discuss the analysis when the E field is in the positive direction in the following discussion.
-There are physical limitations or saturation effects that affect recovery time.
-For instance, as the electron concentration increases, interactions between electrons could lead to recombination processes that limit further growth.
+The shielding recovery time refers to the period required for free charges to redistribute on the glass surface, ensuring an equipotential condition on the conductive surface when an external field is applied.
+To further investigate the factors influencing the recovery time, we first vary the field strength while keeping the probe and coupling powers at 0.16 and 14~mW.
+The extracted recovery times are shown in Fig.~\ref{fig: recovery}(a).
+The growth behavior suggests that electron concentration increases with field strength, leading to an interplay between carrier generation, mobility, and interactions in response to external fields.
+Mobility refers to the ability of electrons to move across the glass surface under an applied field.
+A stronger field can enhance charge carrier mobility, facilitating more efficient transport and accumulation.
+Applying a strong electric field prolongs the recovery time due to significant energy level shifts and disturbances in the internal field.
+In Fig.~\ref{fig: recovery}(a), the red-open and blue-solid circles represent the recovery times at the positive and negative field transitions, respectively.
+Measurements show that the recovery time for the positive field transition is approximately 1.5 times that of the negative one, likely due to an inhomogeneous field generated by the electrodes.
+This effect was confirmed by reversing the field direction in space.
+Thus, in the following discussion, we focus only on the analysis for the positive electric field direction.
+Physical limitations such as finite charge carrier availability, recombination, surface space-charge effects, and reduced charge mobility at high electron densities lead to saturation effects that ultimately limit the recovery time, despite increasing laser power or electric field strength.